Environment Art

 Project Overview

 This project showcases the creation of realistic procedural rust materials using Unreal Engine and Substance Designer.
-The materials dynamically respond to surface depth, allowing rust and moss to accumulate naturally in crevices and low-lying areas.
+The materials dynamically respond to surface depth, allowing rust and moss to accumulate naturally in low-lying areas.

 Car mesh - full rust and moss blend

-Hero shot — both meshes in scene
+Showcase of dynamic rust and moss - both meshes in scene

 Technical Approach